SkylineCommunications/dataminer-docs/connector-help/connector_help/TDF_ENERGIE_TBOX.md

 # TDF ENERGIE TBOX

-This is a virtual driver.
+This is a virtual connector.
 It retrieves parameters from elements using the **Semaphore TBox** driver.
-Via the Configuration Virtual Element toolbox, it is possible to link the driver parameters with parameters present in elements using the Semaphore TBox driver.
+Via the Configuration Virtual Element toolbox, it is possible to link the connector parameters with parameters present in elements using the Semaphore TBox driver.

 ## About